-Some county and state mental healthcare systems hire "pre-licensed" psychologists because they are able to "waive" state licensure requirements.
-For this reason, many county mental health agencies are full of new graduates putting in their hours towards licensure, many of whom leave the position after licensure.
+Some county and state mental healthcare systems hire "pre-licensed" psychologists because they qualify for the Department of Mental Health Waiver, which is overseen by the state government to allow the agency to waive state licensure requirements.

+licensure.
 Other non-governmental agencies or individuals may hire unlicensed psychologists with some kind of training agreement.
 Every state and province has its own system for handling this part of the training experience, but in general, the applicant will have to register with the state to obtain some type of transitional supervisee status, during which time the applicant may accrue the supervised hours of experience.
+Some states, such as, but not limited to, Arizona and Washington, do not require post-doctoral hours if all clinical hours accrued within the time frame of the student's matriculation have been deemed acceptable by that particular state licensing board.